What is the self-employed check-in?

 Provides free resources, mentoring, networking opportunities and accreditation to support workplaces to ‘work better through wellbeing’.

-New Zealand’s work health and safety regulator provides a wide range of information and guidance about health & safety in the workplace.
+New Zealand’s work health and safety regulator provides a wide range of information and guidance about health and safety in the workplace.

 Free advice for employers and managers about how to support team members with a disability or health condition, including mental health.